 “I’m nursing so I only use them once a week or so, but they are easy to disassemble for cleaning, he doesn’t seem to be gassy with them (although he’s not a gassy baby) and he doesn’t get ‘confused’ with the nipple.” – Lauren O’Malley, Mighty Moms subscriber

 Gas is a mom’s worst enemy.
 Not only do we have to worry about our babies swallowing air, we have to make sure we aren’t using formulas that create bubble-fests we have to fight later on.

-The easiest way to fix a gassy baby is to avoid getting the baby gassy in the first place.
-If your baby struggles with colic or gas, trying one of these air-bubble-busting bottles with the best anti-allergy formulas may be exactly the solution you’re looking for.
+The easiest way to fix a gassy baby is to avoid getting the baby gassy in the first place. *palm to forehead* If your baby struggles with colic or gas, trying one of these air-bubble-busting bottles with the best anti-colic formulas may be exactly the solution you’re looking for.

-Another very helpful tool for gassy and colicky babies are probiotics.
-Click here to learn more about why doctors are recommending you add this to your baby’s regular feeding routine.
+BONUS TIP: Another very helpful tool for gassy and colicky babies are probiotics.
+Learn more about why doctors are recommending you add this to your baby’s regular feeding routine.